brittanymflowers/squishmallow-math/user-stories/phase-1-foundation.md

 **Acceptance Criteria:**

-- [ ] package.json created with Electron dependencies
+- [x] package.json created with Electron dependencies
-- [ ] main.js file created with basic Electron window setup
+- [x] main.js file created with basic Electron window setup
-- [ ] Basic HTML file created as entry point
+- [x] Basic HTML file created as entry point
-- [ ] Project can be launched with `npm start`
+- [x] Project can be launched with `npm start`

 **Definition of Done:**

-- App launches and displays a basic window
+- App launches and displays a basic window ✅
-- No console errors on startup
+- No console errors on startup ✅

 ---